 There are some very specific things that you need to be aware of to ace your interview and improve your interview success rate.

-Here are five tips to land your first job.
+Here are five tips to land your first teaching job:

 This should go without saying, but nothing will stand in the way of you landing your dream job more than being unprepared for your interviews.
 Preparation is the key.
 There are several steps that you can take prior to meeting with a principal or administrator for a sit down, including:

 Expect that your first interview will be a practice run, then use that experience to prepare for the next one.
-Build a case for your candidacy every step of the way, from the online application through your demonstration of content mastery and management skills during the interview, and you will stand a much greater chance of landing that dream position that you are looking for.
+Build a case for your candidacy every step of the way, from the online application process through your demonstration of content mastery and management skills during the interview.
+You will stand a much greater chance of landing that dream position that you are looking for.

-I knew a high school administrator that used to start every interview with the same question:
+I knew a high school administrator who used to start every interview with the same question:

 What do you teach?